Transformers: Combiner Wars: Episodes

 The series consists of roughly five minute episodes.

 Sequel

 On November 11, 2016, Machinima announced a sequel series titled Transformers: Titans Return.
-The series would premiere in 2017.
+The series premiered in 2017.

 The cast introduced Peter Cullen as Optimus Prime, Judd Nelson as Rodimus Prime, Michael Dorn as Fortress Maximus, Wil Wheaton as Perceptor, Nolan North as Metroplex, Jason David Frank as Emissary, MatPat as Computron and Kari Wahlgren as Victorion.
 Meanwhile, Abby Trott, Jason Marnocha, Frank Todaro, Lana McKissack, and Charlie Guzman reprised their previous roles as Windblade, Megatron, Starscream, the Mistress of Flame, and Menasor from Combiner Wars.